Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 One of Lyon's most celebrated sights is the view you get from Fouvière Hill, right behind the basilica of the same name.

 The Basilique Notre-Dame de Fourvière is relatively new, dating back only to the end of the 19th century.
-It sits where an ancient forum once stood, built by Trajan on this spot.
-But all traces of the Forum vetus have disappeared, possibly because of a landslide sometime around the ninth century.
+It sits where an ancient Roman forum once stood, built by Trajan on this spot.
+But all traces of the Forum have disappeared, possibly because of a landslide sometime around the ninth century.

-A chapel was then built here and rapidly attracted pilgrims, convinced prayers here had helped ward off a plague.
+A chapel was then built here and rapidly attracted pilgrims, convinced their prayers had helped ward off a plague.
 Eventually, plans for a basilica were made, both to accommodate the growing number of pilgrims and to give thanks for having protected Lyon during the Franco-Prussian War.

 You can reach it via a funicular or walk up – I take the funicular up and walk down.